nickduran/politicalConspiracies/README.md

 # Revision JESP

-### Response to AE on statistical model preparation and intepretation
+### Response to AE on statistical model preparation and interpretation

 The response provides rationale for the statistical analysis in the manuscript using R and R Markdown.
 Commented throughout.